121104115wyb/repository/README.md

 [[How To Use](https://github.com/121104115wyb/RdpDemo/wiki)]

+### version 1.0.4
+* Add CTRL and DCC version parameter
+* Optimized the display of parameter names

+### version 1.0.2
+* The DCC SDK has been supports four devices, DCC CTRL BAT INVERTER
+* Optimized the display of parameter names

 ### version 1.0.1
 * The DCC SDK has been developed
 * Optimized the display of parameter names